divya030/E-Commerce-Sales-Excel-Dashboard-/README.md

 ## Data Cleaning

 Prior to analysis, the raw data is subjected to a data cleaning process to ensure accuracy and reliability.
+Sales Report
 * Date Range - April 1, 2022 to June 29, 2022
 * Columns to delete
-    Unnamed: 22 - undeterminable data
+    * Unnamed: 22 - undeterminable data
-    fulfilled-by - only value was amazon courier "easy-ship" with no other relationship ship-country - The shipping Country is India currency - the currency is Indian Rupee (INR) Sales Channel - assumed to be sold through amazon
+    * fulfilled-by - only value was amazon courier "easy-ship" with no other relationship
+    * ship-country - The shipping Country is India
+    * currency - the currency is Indian Rupee (INR)
+    * Sales Channel - assumed to be sold through amazon
 * Columns to delete duplicates
-    Order
+    * Order
-    ASIN
+    * ASIN
 * Columns to handle missing values
-    Courier Status - will fill missing with 'Unknown' promotion-ids - will fill missing with 'No Promotion' Amount - will fill missing with 0, since 97% of of all Orders with missing Amount are cancelled ship-city - will fill missing with 'Unknown' ship-state- will fill missing with 'Unknown'
+    * Courier Status - will fill missing with 'Unknown'
+    * promotion-ids - will fill missing with 'No Promotion'
+    * Amount - will fill missing with 0, since 97% of of all Orders with missing Amount are cancelled
+    * ship-city - will fill missing with 'Unknown'
+    * ship-state- will fill missing with 'Unknown'
-    ship-postal-code - will fill missing with 'Unknown'
+    * ship-postal-code - will fill missing with 'Unknown'
 * Columns to Add
-    Promotion status - TRUE for sales promotion, FALSE if there is No promotion to increase sales Customer type - Customer for regular customer, Business for B2B
+    * Promotion status - TRUE for sales promotion, FALSE if there is No promotion to increase sales
+    * Customer type - Customer for regular customer, Business for B2B

+Stock
+* Table to create - To calculate stock for each category.

+Competitor
+* Columns to delete
+     * Index - All unique values

 ## Findings

 * The total revenue for Q2 2022 decreased by -18.77% from April to June, with May revenue experiencing a -9.06% decrease from April, and June revenue seeing a -10.68% decrease from May, which is a cause of concern.